 Grandparents Day

-Every September, on the Sunday after Labor Day, millions of Americans celebrate National Grandparents Day.
-It's a day to honor your family, as well as express our love and respect for our elders.
+Every year, on the Sunday (September 12th, 2021) after Labor Day, millions of Americans celebrate National Grandparents Day.
+It's a day to honor your family, as well as express your love and respect for your elders.
 This means acknowledging the elderly in nursing homes who have no family or can't be with the ones they love.
 Find out about this unique holiday here!

 Behind the Holiday